 By following the steps outlined above, the unloaded drum and follower plates should remain clean and have no visible mess.

-The adhesive bag and liner should be compressed neatly at the bottom of the drum for easy disposal.
+The drum liner and top sheet should be compressed neatly at the bottom of the drum for easy disposal.

-The liner may get stuck in the follower plate but it can be easily removed and should not require excessive cleaning of the follower plate.
+The top sheet may get stuck in the follower plate but it can be easily removed and should not require excessive cleaning of the follower plate.